GaviBurgin/Q-Projects/README.md

 # Q-Projects

 This repository is for my **risk-neutral quantitative projects**, focused on exploring finance under risk-neutral assumptions.
 These techniques are widely used in the valuation of derivatives, hedging strategies, market risk assessment, and ensuring arbitrage-free pricing in financial models.
-As I learn and grow, I'll continue adding more projects to deepen my understanding of quantitative finance and its applications.
+As I gain experience, I'll continue adding projects in finance and related fields.

 ## 📘 Current Project